SimonLea-sg/easyllama-llamacpp-tq-api-docker/README.md

 ### Creating and Running a Container

 #### Start a container based on the image
-* [Ext port] = Port number to connect to the container on
+* [Ext port] = Port number to connect to the api on
+* [Ext port llama] = Port number to connect to llama-server on
 * [Ext volume] = Docker volume name or physical volume path

-docker run -d --name easy-llama --gpus all -p [Ext port]:8000 -v [Ext volume]:/models easy-llama
+docker run -d --name easy-llama --gpus all -p [Ext port]:8000 -p [Ext port llama]:8080 -v [Ext volume]:/models easy-llama

 #### Stopping the container
 docker stop easy-llama